-• In hbase-site.xml, set zookeeper.session.timeout to 30 seconds or less to bound failure detection

-(20-30 seconds is a good start).

-- Notice: the sessionTimeout of zookeeper is limited between 2 times and 20 times the tickTime(the basic time unit in milliseconds used by ZooKeeper.the default value is 2000ms.It is used to do heartbeats and the minimum session timeout will be twice the tickTime). - Detect and avoid unhealthy or failed HDFS DataNodes: in hdfs-site.xml and hbase-site.xml, set the following parameters: - 。 dfs.namenode.avoid.read.stale.datanode = true - 。 dfs.namenode.avoid.write.stale.datanode = true
+- In hbase-site.xml, set zookeeper.session.timeout to 30 seconds or less to bound failure detection (20-30 seconds is a good start). - Note: Zookeeper clients negotiate a session timeout with the server during client init.
+Server enforces this timeout to be in the range [minSessionTimeout, maxSessionTimeout] and both these timeouts (measured in milliseconds) are configurable in Zookeeper service configuration.
+If not configured, these default to 2 tickTime and 20 tickTime respectively (tickTime is the basic time unit used by ZooKeeper, as measured in milliseconds.
+It is used to regulate heartbeats, timeouts etc.).
+Refer to Zookeeper documentation for additional details. - Detect and avoid unhealthy or failed HDFS DataNodes: in hdfs-site.xml and hbase-site.xml, set the following parameters: - o dfs.namenode.avoid.read.stale.datanode = true - o dfs.namenode.avoid.write.stale.datanode = true